Ancurio/mkxp/README.md

 It is licensed under the GNU General Public License v2+.

 ## RGSS2 / RGSS3
 Support for these RGSS versions is experimental.
 A lot is implemented (to the point that you can play the VX Ace sample game, with caveats), but not everything is in place yet.
-Note that there is no cmake support for building these at the moment.

 Missing RGSS2 functionality: